apache/mynewt-site/docs/os/tutorials/add_newtmgr.md

 * When you enable Newt Manager support, using either the newtmgr or oicmgr framework, your application automatically supports the Newt Manager `echo`, `taskstats`, `mpstats`, `datetime`, and `reset` commands.
 These commands cannot be configured individually.
-* Currently, the `mgmt/imgmgr` package does not provide a configuration setting to enable or disable support for the `newtmgr image` command.
+* The `mgmt/imgmgr` package does not provide a configuration setting to enable or disable support for the `newtmgr image` command.
+Do not specify the package in the `pkg.deps` parameter if your device has limited flash memory and cannot support Over-The-Air (OTA) firmware upgrades.